Non-Notre Dame Tuition Reimbursement

 Undergraduate or Graduate Courses

-- Employees must be pursuing a post-secondary education to achieve an undergraduate or graduate degree that is part of an approved program at an accredited institution.
+- Staff must be pursuing a post-secondary education to achieve an undergraduate or graduate degree that is part of an approved program at an accredited institution.
 Doctoral programs are included.

 - The course must be in a field reasonably related to present or probable future work assignments at the University of Notre Dame as determined by immediate supervisors.